Frequently Asked Questions About Filling Out the NEPP Application

 Q: How are proposals evaluated?

-A: Proposals are evaluated by a selection committee, consisting of graduates from the county’s community leadership programs (including, but not limited to, groups such as the Neighborhood College and Citizen Police Academy).
+A: A selection committee, consisting of county residents will meet to review applications.
 The selection committee will be assisted by an advisory team of county staff who will provide administrative support for the application process.

-Q: If there are questions about the application, will the selection committee seek additional information or clarification from the applicant?
+Q: If there are questions about the submission, will the selection committee seek additional information or clarification from the applicant?

-A: Your application should be clearly written for the selection committee to understand.
+A: Your submission should be clearly written for the selection committee to understand.
 The selection committee will not consult with the applicant during the review process.

 Q: Are you going to consider the district or neighborhood the organization is located in when making award decisions?